 Chapter 11 in Reference 11 describes three methods for estimating smoke detector response as a function of ceiling height, H, and radial distance to the detector, R:

 The method of Alpert estimates the response time of a smoke detector in a steady fire (i.e., a fire with constant HRR), assuming that a smoke detector can be modeled as a heat detector with a low response time index (RTI) and activation temperature (Tact) (Reference 42).
 Furthermore, the method assumes that a smoke detector actuates when the ceiling jet temperature at the detector is 10C above ambient.
 The temperature criterion is based on experimental data and an analysis presented in Reference 43.
+This method was used in the development of the tables in Attachment 8 to determine smoke detector actuation time.

 The method of Mowrer estimates smoke detector response time in a quasi-steady fire as the sum of two lag times; the time for the fire plume to rise to the ceiling, and the time for the ceiling jet to travel to the detector.